MattCCC/fetchff/README.md

 FetchFF offers a high-performance React hook, `useFetcher(url, config)`, for efficient data fetching in React applications.
 This hook provides built-in caching, automatic request deduplication, comprehensive state management etc. Its API mirrors the native `fetch` and `fetchf(url, config)` signatures, allowing you to pass all standard and advanced configuration options seamlessly.
 Designed with React best practices in mind, `useFetcher` ensures optimal performance and a smooth developer experience.

+The hook exposes base flags providing <b>intuitive</b> mental model and improves UX defaults.
+The approach strikes a balance between simplicity and clarity, and avoids some of the confusion that arises with existing conventions in many other plugins.
+The other libraries toggle states too aggressively leading to poor performance.

 ### Basic Usage

 ```tsx